pranahitha/Linear_Regression_Task2_GRIP/README.md

         Pandas
         Numpy
         matplotlib.pyplot
 2) Reading data from data set
         Here I used other resources URL to read dataset.
 3) Plot data on graph for finding linear relationship between Studying Hours and Percentage Score of Student.
 4) Then we need to divide the data into "attributes" (inputs) and "labels" (outputs).

-5)Spliting data using Scikit-Learn's built-in train_test_split() method:
+5) Spliting data using Scikit-Learn's built-in train_test_split() method:
         Trainging Set
         Test Set

-6)Train the Algorithm
+6) Train the Algorithm

-7)Predict the data in training set through graph for finding correctness.
+7) Predict the data in training set through graph for finding correctness.
         Here I plotted a regression line.

-8)Compare Actual with Predicted
+8) Compare Actual with Predicted

-9)Evaluate  the model
+9) Evaluate  the model